daisy613/autoCoins/README.md

 ## Troubleshooting:
 - If you get the error "Invoke-Sqlite query : Exception calling "Fill" with "1" arguments..." - Make sure the folder is not located on your desktop but is a dedicated folder elsewhere on your drive.
 You can also right-click on the script file and uncheck the Block check-mark.
 - If you get the error saying that the script is not digitally signed, run the following command at the Administrative Powershell console:
   - Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
+- If you are not sure why a certain coin was quarantined or not, please check the autoCoins.log file for the detailed reasons for each coin.

-## Tips:
+## Tips/Donations:
 - USDT (TRC20): TNuwZebdZmoDxrJRxUbyqzG48H4KRDR7wB
 - BTC: 1PV97ppRdWeXw4TBXddAMNmwnknU1m37t5
 - USDT/ETH (ERC20): 0x56b2239c6bde5dc1d155b98867e839ac502f01ad